Department of Food Science.

 Participants will interpret food research publications and prepare written and oral presentations in several formats including scientific seminars, executive summaries, media interviews, and technical reports.
 Workshops and role playing will be used to provide training in leading discussions, meeting management and time management.

 Prerequisite(s): 2.50 credits at the 3000 level in food science

 The course examines the relation of functional foods and nutraceuticals (FFN) to food and drugs.
 The safety and efficacy of individual FFN products, and the regulatory issues that influence the development and commercialization of FFN in global markets are emphasized.
 The course is co-opertively taught by the Department of Human Biology and Nutritional Sciences and the Department of Food Science.
 (Also listed as NUTR*4090.)

 Prerequisite(s): NUTR*3190 or NUTR*3210

-An advanced study and application of the principles and techniques involved in processing meat and poultry products.
-Lectures include a detailed study of the chemistry and physical properties of meat proteins, lipids and flavour as related to the processing of meat products.
-Practical applications of processing techniques, quality control, packaging and merchandising are emphasized in the laboratory.
-Eggs and processed egg products are dealt with to a lesser extent.
+The course focuses on the principles and techniques employed by the meat industry (the fourth largest in Canada).
+Lectures include a detailed study of muscle structure and its relation to meat quality, the physical properties of meat proteins, lipids and flavour compounds important in meat processing.
+Practical applications of processing techniques (including product manufacturing) packaging and merchandizing are emphasized in the laboratory.
+Eggs and egg processing are covered to a lesser extent.
 (Offered in odd-numbered years.)